cjtimola/cjtimola/README.md

 <br>

-### I'm a fresh grad computer science student with a heart for web development.
+I'm a fresh grad computer science student with a heart for web development.
+And now I'm excited to explore the endless possibilities in the world of web development and eager to make a positive impact through my work."

 <br>